aglee/AdventOfCode2017/Day 03 - Spiral Memory/discussion.md

 In retrospect I wonder if I'd have been better off coding Part 1 instead of doing the math on paper.
 I could then have modified the working code to solve Part 2.
 Total time to solve both might have been faster.

+## Thoughts the morning after

+- In Python it would have been trivial to implement the grid as a dictionary mapping (x, y) tuples to integers.
+That approach would not quite work in Swift, because (Int, Int) is not Hashable and therefore cannot be a dictionary key.
+One approach would be to create a struct called `Point` to use as the dictionary key.
+This would have required implementing a hash function and an `==` operator.
+There's sample code in Apple's Swift docs that does exactly this.
+Another approach would be to use nested dictionaries: an outer dictionary whose keys are x coordinates and whose values are dictionaries.
+The inner dictionaries would map y coordinates to cell values.
+These approaches are easy enough, just a few lines of code, but they feel like drudge work compared to Python's built-in ability to use tuples of integers as dictionary keys.

+- Speaking of drudgery, it was a pain thinking through the logic for populating cells in the correct order.
+I was doing it with four separate loops, one for each side of the square whose perimeter I was populating.
+This felt like I was thinking through more nitty-gritty than I should have to.
+In the morning it occurred to me I could have written a function like `nextXY(_ x: Int, _ y: Int) -> (Int, Int)` that for any point in the grid would give the coordinates of the next cell in the spiral.